Level A1 (Beginner)

 If a word ends in two consonants, completely ignore the last consonant and end on the second-to-last consonant.
 For example, the word concert (concert) is pronounced [kɔ̃sɛʀ].
 Skip the final -t.

-If a word ends in a two consonants and a nasal sound (see below), the same rule applies.
+If a word ends in two consonants with a nasal sound (see below), the same rule applies.
 Skip the last consonant.
 For example, restaurant (restaurant).
 No -t.

 2. Words ending in two consonants + -e

-If a word ends in two consonants plus -e, the final -e forces the final consonant to get pronounced.
-For example, for the masculine adjective couvert (covered), the final -t gets ignored (see rule above).
-In the feminine form, “couverte”, the final -e gets sounded out: [koo-vert].
+If a word ends in two consonants plus -e, the final -e forces the final consonant to be pronounced.
+For example, with the masculine adjective couvert (covered), the final -t is ignored.
+In the feminine form couverte, the final -e makes the -t sounded out: [koo-vert].

 - couvert/couverte covered